koxudaxi/datamodel-code-generator/README.md

-                        Parse enum field as literal. all: all enum field type are Literal. one: field type is Literal when an enum has only one possible value --set-default-enum-member
+                        Parse enum field as literal. all: all enum field type are Literal. one: field type is Literal when an enum has only one possible value --use-one-literal-as-default
+                        Use one literal as default value for one literal field --set-default-enum-member
                         Set enum members as default values for enum field --empty-enum-field-name EMPTY_ENUM_FIELD_NAME